 - Consider magnesium-rich foods or a well-tolerated supplement if your intake is low.

-- Use caution with magnesium supplements if you have kidney disease.
+- Use caution with magnesium supplements if you have kidney disease, and review specifics with your doctor or pharmacist.

 - Check labels to avoid unintentionally doubling up on vitamin D from multiple products.